 If your child suffered a birth injury, misses important development or growth milestones, or was officially diagnosed with cerebral palsy, we can help.
 The Birth Injury Lawyers Group helps the families of children diagnosed with birth injuries understand the condition of their loved one, connect with care and treatment centers that can help, and manage a malpractice claim–if one is warranted–so that they can pay for the treatments that their child needs.
 Call us for a free consultation and case evaluation at (800) 222-9529.

-For a free legal consultation, call 1-800-222-9529
+For a free legal consultation with Shreveport Cerebral Palsy lawyer, call 1-800-222-9529

-- High blood pressure in the mother
+- High maternal blood pressure

 Shreveport Cerebral Palsy Lawyer Near Me 1-800-222-9529

 Costs and Treatments